granthverma/15-Days-React-Journey/readme.md

 ```

-2.Second Step 👣 👣 :  We use 3 Div class , first for whole body , second Div for outer body where we show ours button , thrid Div for inner body "Imporant note its not necessary  its only use for looks better our projects
+2.Second Step 👣 👣 :  We use 3 Div class , first for whole body , second Div for outer body where we show ours button , thrid Div for inner body "Imporant note its not necessary  its only we  use for our projects  looks better

 ```
 <div>